Janeweightman/Credit-card-churn-analysis/README.md

 * Microsoft Co-Pilot

 # Planning
-* I used github project board to help me plan and keep track of my progress
+* I used github project board to help me plan and keep track of my progress.

 # Development Roadmap
 A struggle I encountered was getting Plotly graphs to work due to NBFormat issues, this was solved using Microsoft co-pilot that required a pip update.